laobubu/HyperMD/docs/quick-start.md

-## convert existed CodeMirror markdown editor to HyperMD editor
+## convert existing CodeMirror markdown editor to HyperMD editor

 If a markdown editor (based on CodeMirror ≥ 5.37.0) is already initialized and presented on page, you can easily turn it into HyperMD markdown editor!